libin1991/react-code-viewer/README.md

 ## Usage

-You need to use the editor with a third party library which provides syntax highlighting.
+You need to use the code viewer with a third party library which provides syntax highlighting.
 For example, it'll look like following with [`prismjs`](https://prismjs.com):

 ```js
 import React from 'react';